The Rocky Road Combo

 Heath Aster (Symphyotrichum ericoides) has tightly packed overlapping, distinctive white flowers, combining with many branches to create a bushy appearance.
 They are tough plants that provide color to gardens and meadows late in the season.

-If a couple of those species are not quite what you had in mind, there are others that may be substituted.
+If a couple of those native plant species are not quite what you had in mind, there are others that may be substituted.

 Check out the webpage in our store for more info or to order the Rocky Roads Combo.